Severe Weather Statement issued for Bradford by NWS - News Break

 Severe Weather Statement issued for Bradford by NWS

-Effective: 2021-07-12 20:49:00 EDT Expires: 2021-07-12 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-12 20:29:00 EDT Expires: 2021-07-12 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Bradford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM EDT FOR SOUTHEASTERN BRADFORD COUNTY At 849 PM EDT, severe thunderstorms were located along a line extending from near Windham to near Lincoln Falls, moving east at 15 mph.
+Target Area: Bradford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM EDT FOR CENTRAL BRADFORD COUNTY At 829 PM EDT, severe thunderstorms were located along a line extending from near Rome to near Shunk, moving east at 15 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Towanda, West Franklin, Wysox, North Towanda, Monroe, Rome, New Albany, Overton, Monroeton and Herrickville.
+Locations impacted include Towanda, West Franklin, Wysox, Sheshequin, Ulster, Orwell, North Towanda, Monroe, Rome and Overton.
 TORNADO...POSSIBLE HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0